OVERVIEW: The JP Morgan Chase Foundation’s global development grantmaking centers on financial stability and workforce readiness.

 IP TAKE: The foundation tends to support large national and international organizations that work in its areas of interest.
 This makes it more difficult for small organizations to attract funding, but the foundation still supports a few grassroots organizations.

-PROFILE: The philanthropic arm of the global financial agency JPMorgan Chase, the JP Morgan Chase Foundation believes it has a “fundamental responsibility to help our clients and our communities navigate a complex global economy and address their economic and social challenges.”
-The foundation works with "community partners to create pathways to opportunity by supporting workforce development, financial capability, small business development and community development in the regions where we do business."
-The foundations key areas of priority include new skills training, small business growth and empowerment, financial capability, and community resilience.
+PROFILE: The philanthropic arm of the global financial agency JPMorgan Chase, the JP Morgan Chase Foundation believes it has a “[f]undamental responsibility to help our clients and our communities navigate a complex global economy and address their economic and social challenges.”
+The foundation works with "[c]ommunity partners to create pathways to opportunity by supporting workforce development, financial capability, small business development and community development in the regions where we do business."
+The foundation's key areas of priority include Workforce Readiness, Small Business Expansion, Financial Capability and Community Development.

 Chase’s five-year, $250 million New Skills initiative operates out of its Workforce Readiness program under the same skills development mission.
 However, so far, those investments have been made in organizations working in select cities in the U.S. and specific—mainly developed—European countries.